Shawn Davis (American football)

-Shawn Davis (born December 24, 1997) is an American former professional football safety who played for the Green Bay Packers of the National Football League (NFL).
+Shawn Davis (born December 24, 1997) is an American former professional football player who was a safety for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Florida Gators and was selected by the Indianapolis Colts in the fifth round of the 2021 NFL draft.

 Early life

-Davis grew up in Miami, Florida and attended Miami Southridge High School.
+Davis grew up in Miami, Florida, and attended Miami Southridge High School.
 Davis committed to play college football at Florida over an offer from Miami.

 College career

 Davis played mostly as a reserve and on special teams as a true freshman.
 Davis missed the first month of his sophomore season due to injury and finished the year with 22 tackles, two tackles for loss and five passes broken up.
 As a junior, he recorded 51 tackles, one tackle for loss, three passes defended, and three interceptions.
 He was named Southeastern Conference player of the Week after making a one-handed interception against Auburn, which he returned for 41 yards.
 Davis was ejected from Florida's season opener during his senior season for targeting.